C# vs Python: Summary of Differences and Similarities

 When it comes to machine learning in C#, you get ML.NET, and some older libraries like Accord.Net, and bindings for TensorFlow.
 Microsoft’s Cognitive Toolkit (CNTK) has support for both C# and Python, but it’s Python API is much more polished.
 There just isn’t a lot available for C# programmers when it comes to this field.
 Popularity has its perks, and being a more popular language for machine learning brings Python more support for that field.

 As I mentioned before, Python is fully open-source.
 It sits under the GPL license and it’s available to everyone to use and contribute too.
 In the same vein, most of its accouterments are also open-source; from packages to IDEs.

 C# is also (mostly) open-source, but this is a fairly new development.
 Microsoft has been making C#’s source available little by little to the public.
 However, this doesn’t mean everything C# touches is open-source or free like Python.
-For example, the official IDE for C languages is Visual Studio, which is far from free or open-source.
+For example, the official IDE for C languages is Visual Studio, which has a free version for individuals and small companies but isn’t open-source.
 While there are open source alternative IDEs for C#, the average workflow for C# developers will be using Visual Studio.
 In this sense, C# can be more expensive than Python, even if you could potentially use it for free.

 C# vs Python: Conclusion

 C# has a more clear and organized structure.
 Like an OOP language, there are no inconsistencies in the formatting rules or syntax.
 Because of this, C# is just a bit slower to learn and to code.
 C# can also do almost anything that Python is able to do, and C# is much faster at runtime partly because of all the extra effort you put into it.